Inspire - High potential and gifted education

 Why choose us for your high potential or gifted child?

 At Anna Bay Public School, we are passionate about recognising and nurturing the unique talents and abilities of every student.
-Aligned with the NSW Department of Education’s Inspire - High potential and gifted education (HPGE) Policy, we provide an inclusive and stimulating learning environment designed to support students with high potential across intellectual, creative, social-emotional, and physical areas.
+Aligned with the NSW Department of Education’s Inspire - High potential and gifted education (HPGE) Policy, we provide an inclusive and stimulating learning environment designed to support students with high potential across the unique intellectual talents of each child.

 Recognising potential and developing talent